Wife #1: He isn’t the man I married. He had such potential; we had potential, but we’ve gotten stuck in a rut and I’m miserable.

 Man, I am so grateful that we can be a part – together, all of us – helping marriages thrive like that.
 And I wanna invite you to join us in this great work.
 Your financial gifts help us to produce broadcasts like this one, buy the airtime, and provide the tools and resources like our Counseling team or even the marriage intensives, Hope Restored, and so much more!

-And if you’re able to give a gift of any amount today, I wanna say thank you by sending you a complimentary copy of the Smalley’s book,.
+And if you’re able to give a gift of any amount today, I wanna say thank you by sending you a complimentary copy of the Smalley’s book, The Wholehearted Wife.
 Together, we can have a profound impact on marriages today and for generations to come!
 So please, contact us today.

 John: Give us a call.
 Our number is 800-232-6459 – 800, the letter A, and the word FAMILY – or stop by focusonthefamily.com/radio to donate and get a hold of the resources that you need.